Policy Statement

 • attend lockout/tagout training and apply knowledge acquired through training in the performance of their work

-• acquire permission to work on equipment by way of a lockout permit, which shall be returned to the supervisor on completion of the work
+• acquire permission to work on equipment by way of a lockout permit

 • use lockout/tagout devices provided as specified in the procedures